-(your research of the company/role will help you prepare your answers to these)
+Your research of the company/role will help you prepare your answers to these.

-6. Behavioural interview questions "Tell me about a time when......" (use the STAR format to structure your answers)

-7. "Do you have any questions for us?" (your chance to ask them questions that will help you be memorable)
+- Behavioural interview questions "Tell me about a time when......"
+Use the STAR format to structure your answers, page 18-19. - 7.
+"Do you have any questions for us?"
+Your chance to ask them questions that will help you be memorable.
+It is always a good idea to have some questions to ask.